aajonusnet/aajonusnet/md/Interviews/LA Times Article About Raw-Foods.md

+Date: 31 January 2001

-#  Meat but no heat
+## Meat but no heat

+By Emily Green

 As Pat Crowder settles down in the living room of the Burbank bungalow with her plate of food from the buffet, she isn't quite sure what she's